5ayam5/COL334/Notes/lec5.md

 ### Content Distribution Networks (CDNs)
 Two methods are employed by CDN services:

-1. Enter deep (large number of server sinto many access networks)
+1. Enter deep (large number of servers into many access networks)
 2. Bring home (lesser servers in large clusters at PoPs [Points of Presence])

 #### Working of CDNs